Evidence

 Clinical, regulatory, and deployment documentation is available for review.

-For procurement, implementation, or clinical governance review, we provide the detailed evidence pack, including relevant version numbers, registration details, and formal documents.
+For procurement, implementation, or clinical governance review of CorteXR Stroke, we provide the detailed evidence pack, including relevant version numbers, registration details, and formal documents.

 Medical device information UKCA Class I and MHRA registration details available to clinical and procurement partners.